COVID-19 and Flu Shot Myths

 The best way to avoid COVID-19 and the flu is to get vaccinated.
-The Centers for Disease Control and Prevention recommends everyone age 6 months and older get a flu shot every year, ideally in September or October.
-Staying up to date with the COVID-19 vaccine is equally important.
+The Centers for Disease Control and Prevention (CDC) recommends everyone age 6 months and older get a flu shot every year, ideally in September or October.
+Staying up to date with the COVID-19 vaccine is just as important.
 You can schedule both vaccines together through Sutter.

 COVID-19 Vaccine Myths